 Editor’s note: One of the 3D versions of AN UNEXPECTED JOURNEY is being released in 48 frames per second, double the 24 frames per second speed of traditional theatrical filmmaking.
 This bold version vibrantly brings out the movie’s colors and makes the 3D images pop.
 It also seems to draw the viewer more closely into the story’s environment.
 However, 48 frames per second makes the movie look a little bit more like a super-duper video production than an old-fashioned movie.
 Thus, some purists have expressed disappointment about this new visual texture.

+Part One of THE HOBBIT: AN UNEXPECTED JOURNEY is a grand epic.
+Gandalf the Grey suggests a little hobbit named Bilbo help some dwarves recover their homeland under the Lonely Mountain.
+A great evil dragon has taken over their home because of a greedy king.
+Furthermore, the greedy king was killed by an army of murderous orcs.
+Bilbo is a reluctant adventurer, but along the way, he displays loyalty, honor, and courage.
+Will they be able to reclaim the dwarves’ homeland in time?
 AN UNEXPECTED JOURNEY is a grand piece of epic filmmaking.
 Magnificent sets, wondrous vistas, and tremendous battles make this an epic to be reckoned with.
 That said, some battles go on too long, some of the journey is repetitious, and some of the violence is too intense and scary for children.
 Also, one of Gandalf’s friends is more like a warlock.
 Even so, the overall character arcs and story are exciting, uplifting, moral, and redemptive.
 Also, THE HOBBIT: AN UNEXPECTED JOURNEY talks about self-sacrifice, kindness, and redemption as the key to success, not greed and hunger for power.